 Wadsworth Park is the best spot for beginner riders.
 With 5 miles of trails and minimal elevation, this is the perfect spot to build up those skills and confidence for more difficult trails down the road.

 These beginner trails may have some heavier traffic compared to the other more difficult ones, so make sure to keep your eye out for other hikers and bikers.
 These wide scenic trails woodland journey is perfect for families and anyone building up their mountain biking skills so make sure to check out their trail map to plan your route.
+There are some small climbs throughout the trails so plan accordingly!

 11. Millers Pond – Durham